solarwinds/appoptics-apm-node/guides/instrumenting-a-module.md

 name - the name of the span
 kvpairs - a object of key-value pairs that will be added to the span's entry event. finalize - a function `finalize(createdSpan, previousSpan)` that is called after the span has been created.
+Note that previousSpan will not exist for a new trace or a trace that is being continued from an inbound X-Trace ID.

 ```js